-Add one or max.
-2 new compounds to your regimen and test drive them for a few weeks before drawing any conclusions.
+Add 1 or max.
+2 new compounds to your regimen and test drive them for a few weeks straight before drawing any conclusions.
 That’s the only way to tell if a product truly delivers or not.

-Don’t take any product daily.
+Don’t use any supplement daily.
 Even something as “harmless” as magnesium or b-vitamins shouldn’t be supplemented every single day.
 Take at least 1-2 days per week off from all supplements.

 Also, consider getting your vitamin and mineral levels checked 1-2x a year.
 If you don’t want to spend the few bucks on a blood test what are you doing wasting money on supplements and miracle pills?

 Always remember that supplements are just that; products to supplement your diet and fitness program.
 Don’t skimp on the basics because you’re now “on” creatine or BCAA’s.
 Get your priorities straight.
 You can’t compensate for a shitty diet by taking supplements.
 Not even remotely.

 Monitor your workouts (you gettin’ stronger bra?), track your nutrition (you gettin’ your protein bra?), get sufficient sleep (you gettin’ a good nights’ rest bra?) and then, you may consider adding another player to the game.

 Golf SW, Bender S, Grüttner J. (1998).
 On the significance of magnesium in extreme physical stress.
 Cardiovasc Drugs Ther.
 1998 Sep;12 Suppl 2:197-202.

 Rodriguez NR, Di Marco NM, Langley S. (2009).
 American College of Sports Medicine position stand.
 Nutrition and athletic performance.
 Med Sci Sports Exerc.
 2009 Mar;41(3):709-31.